-Goa holds a special place in the heart of all Indians, no matter how exquisite the beaches of Bali or how white the sands of the Andamans.
+Goa holds a special place in the heart of all Indians, no matter how exquisite the beaches of Bali or how white the sands of the Andamans are.
 Every group of friends has the Goa trip on their bucket list, while every family flocks there at least once every few years.
-After all, it has something for everyone tucked within its tiny size; old churches for the history and art lovers, loads of food for the foodies, yoga and meditation, clubbing till the wee hours of the morning, you name it!
+After all, it has something for everyone tucked within its tiny size; old churches for the history and art lovers, loads of food for the foodies, yoga, and meditation, clubbing till the wee hours of the morning, you name it!
 Plus, there’s a range of luxury hotels in Goa that are fit for royalty.

 When the word ‘grand’ is in the name, and the name is synonymous with luxury, you know you’re in good hands.
 Resting on the coast of the Bambolim Bay, Grand Hyatt Goa has everything you need for a luxurious Goan stay.
-The 5-star hotel is spread across 28 acres, and has tropical gardens, soft green lawns and two pools; all of this rolls down to the edge of the water.
+The 5-star hotel is spread across 28 acres, and has tropical gardens, soft green lawns, and two pools; all of this rolls down to the edge of the water.
 The hotel also owns part of the beach, so you know your beach time won’t be shared with other crowds.

 The Grand Hyatt Goa is centrally-located with great connectivity; Thivim Railway Station and Vasco City are both a 30-minute drive away, while Dabolim Airport is a 25-minute drive away.